+HCR has been studied for a few decades \cite{Granlund1972} but it is still an unsolved challenging learning problem in pattern recognition \cite{porwal2022advances,inunganbi2023systematic}.
+This is mainly because of the following reasons: (i) every person has their own writing style and no two persons' handwriting match, and that's why it is considered as a unique biometric identifier of a person, (ii) most of the scripts have characters which are similar in their structure, e.g., `ta' and `na' in Devanagari look similar, as shown in Sub-figs.~\ref{subfig_miss_classification_4} and \ref{subfig_miss_classification_5}, (iii) noisy data due to errors in the recording process, such as unwanted marks in the background of characters or errors in cropping images, e.g., in Sub-fig.~\ref{subfig_miss_classification_3} `digit\_9' is not cropped properly, (iv) bad handwriting, e.g., in Sub-fig.~\ref{subfig_miss_classification_2} `digit\_7' appears as `digit\_0', (v) recursive nature of scripts, e.g., Bangla, and (vi) unavailability of public datasets and code-repositories to reproduce and extend the existing results.

-For some scripts, like Chinese, Japanese and Latin etc., there have been extensive research \cite{Lecun1998,Melnyk2020,Li2018}.
-But for some other scripts, like Gurmukhi, the research is still in its infancy.
-Since the research on individual scripts is considered as an open problem and is ongoing \cite{Singh2021}, so there is a little research on multi-script models.
-This is mainly due to following reasons: (i) the conventional research was mainly focused on handcrafted features which are domain specific and are not always available, (ii) unavailability of datasets and codes for extending and for reproducibility of results, and (iii) a large variety of scripts and their diversity etc.
+For some scripts, like Chinese, Japanese and Latin, there has been extensive research \cite{Lecun1998,Melnyk2020,Li2018,GAN2023109317,majid2022character}.
+However, for some other scripts, such as Gurmukhi, the research is still in its infancy.
+Since the research on individual scripts is considered an open problem and is ongoing \cite{Singh2021}, so there is little research on multi-script models.
+This is due to the following reasons: (i) the conventional research was focused on handcrafted features which are domain/script specific and are not always available, (ii) a large variety of scripts and their diversity, (iii) unavailability of datasets and code-repositories for extending and for reproducibility of results etc., and (iv) the existing deep learning techniques are developed for specific scripts only.

-Building on the recent success of deep learning and availability of publicly available datasets, this paper proposes a script independent novel deep convolutional network for HCR, called HCR-Net.
-HCR-Net is an end-to-end learning based architecture which exploits transfer learning and image augmentation for faster and robust learning and for dealing with trivial datasets, i.e., datasets with small number of samples.
-The model trains in two-phases where first phase initializes some weights from some of lower layers of a pre-trained VGG16 \cite{VGG16} and can get very good results on most of the datasets.
-Second phase involves end-to-end training, i.e., learning of weights for the entire model and is helpful for complex handwriting problems with noisy data or large number of classes etc. The key contributions of the paper are summarized below.

-\begin{itemize} \item[(a)] This paper proposes a script independent novel deep convolutional network for end-to-end HCR, called HCR-Net.
-There is some research on multi-script HCR but there is little to no research on script independent HCR.
-So, this work will spawn good research and thoughts for script independent HCR research.

-\item[(b)] HCR-Net exploits transfer learning and image augmentation, which helps it in faster and robust learning and learning even on trivial datasets, as compared with CNN models developed from scratch.
-It uses a novel transfer learning approach for HCR research by initializing some of its layers using some of the lower layers of a pre-trained VGG16, unlike the existing works which use the entire pre-trained models.